 - Add some leafy love to a creamy vegan dip.

 - The obvious: Toss together a salad full of greens.
 Don’t forget the vitamin C add-ons!

 - Put a healthy “spin” on a savory casserole.

 Wanna color your world with even more green?
 Here’s one more easy spinach recipe to try.

 By Tulika Balagopal

-- Thaw the frozen spinach by placing it in a microwaveable bowl and microwaving it for 2 minutes.
+- To thaw spinach, place it in a microwaveable bowl and microwave it for 2 minutes.

-- Transfer the spinach into a blender or food processor, and add the remaining ingredients.
-Blend until smooth and creamy.
+- Transfer spinach to a blender or food processor and add all remaining ingredients.
+Process until smooth and creamy.

-- If the pesto is too thick, a small amount of water may be necessary to thin it out.
+- If pesto is too thick, add a small amount of water to thin it out.

-- Enjoy served with pasta, on pizza, or even as a dip!
+- Serve with pasta, on pizza, or even as a dip!